singnet/ai-dsl/experimental/proto-checking/README.md

 ## Simple mypy experiment

-A simple mypy experiment can be found under the foobarbaz folder.
+A simple mypy experiment can be found under the `python/foobarbaz` folder.

 ## Prerequisites